-Today Folkestone continues to cater for visitors to the town with a number of hotels, quest houses and smaller residences.
-Of the original Victorian hotels, The Grand and Burlington Hotel survive and continue to operate as hotels.
-They are both designated as Grade II Listed Buildings.
-The Metropole building also survives but has now been developed for use as private apartments.
-The south wing and Marine Terrace entrance to the Royal Pavilion Hotel are still standing but the rest of the building was demolished between 1981 and 1982.
-The Grand Burstin Hotel now stands where the remainder of the Royal Pavilion Hotel once was.
-Other hotels such as the Maiestic and Queens Hotel have since been lost.
-Hotel Wampach was sold during the 1970s to Sidney de Haan of Saga but fire damage then led to the resale to a developer and flats now occupy the site of this Victorian hotel.
+whore dwellings herefit from

+where dwellings benefit from

+larger plot sizes, but still

+retaining some communal

+space.
+The most recently

+developed areas of the estate

+(towards Sandgate) are

+characterised by a mix of Neo-

+Georgian, Queen Anne

+Revivalesque and sub-Arts &

+Craft Architecture, with the

+houses largely comprising

+substantial middle-class

+homes, set in extensive

+gardens, but without any public

+squares or gardens.

+Hotels To cater for visitors a number Today Folkestone continues

+of hotels of varying size and to cater for visitors to the

+status were established in the town with a number of

+town.
+One of the first hotels, guest houses and

+noteworthy hotels to be smaller residences.
+Of the

+established in the town was original Victorian hotels, The

+the Pavilion (later Royal Grand and Burlington Hotel

+Pavilion).
+Other notable survive and continue to

+establishments included Bates operate as hotels.
+They are

+Hotel (later the Esplanade), the both designated as Grade II

+West Cliff (later renamed the Listed Buildings.
+The

+Majestic), the Burlington Hotel, Metropole building also

+Hotel Wampach and the survives but has now been

+Queens Hotel.
+Numerous other developed for use as private

+smaller residences, mansions, apartments.
+The south wing

+guest houses and hotels also and Marine Terrace

+catered for visitors to the town. entrance to the Royal

+The town's most famous and Pavilion Hotel are still

+recognisable hotels were the standing but the rest of the

+Metropole and the Grand, building was demolished

+located on the Leas. between 1981 and 1982.

+The Grand Burstin Hotel

+now stands where the

+remainder of the Royal

+Pavilion Hotel once was.

+Other hotels such as the

+Majestic and Queens Hotel

+have since been lost.
+Hotel

+Wampach was sold during

+the 1970s to Sidney de

+Haan of Saga but fire

+damage then led to the

+resale to a developer and

+flats now occupy the site of

+this Victorian hotel.